Rebates for Residential EV Chargers in Florida

 Florida Power and Light

-Florida Power and Light has a rebate program that covers residential EV chargers.
-The program is called "FPL EVolution Home Program."
+Florida Power and Light has a program called "FPL EVolution Home Program" that offers rebates for EV Chargers installed in residences.

 The incentive may cover up to 100% of the project cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.